Refinitiv/Real-Time-SDK/Cpp-C/README.md

 Starting with ESDK1.3.1, DACS and ANSI libraries are available for 32-bits in the BinaryPack.

-# Obtaining the Thomson Reuters Field Dictionaries
+# Obtaining the Refinitiv Field Dictionaries

-The Thomson Reuters `RDMFieldDictionary` and `enumtype.def` files are present in this GitHub repo under `Java/etc`.
+The Refinitiv `RDMFieldDictionary` and `enumtype.def` files are present in this GitHub repo under `Java/etc`.
 In addition, the most current version can be downloaded from the Customer Zone from the following location.

 https://customers.reuters.com/a/technicalsupport/softwaredownloads.aspx